 Once all chance of frost is gone, all those plants are transplanted into the earth where they grow to maturity.
 Patience is required.
 Especially this year.
-2017 Was an record setting wet & cold with localized flooding and several hail storms.
+2017 Was a record setting wet & cold year with localized flooding and several hail storms.
 Lucky for us we had someone looking out for us.

 When all was said and done, there was a jungle of deliciousness out there begging to be picked.
 Yum!

 Year #22 for Veggie Trail Farms

 This is a job that never ends.
 It goes on and on my friend…

 In staying with our first tradition: Garlic.

 This crop was planted in the fall of 2014 & uncovered in the spring 2015.

 Everything is in and growing, but it’s a constant battle of man versus weed.